Caellwyn/south-king-county-opportunity-youth/README.md

 ### Setup Instructions

-If you are missing required software (e.g. Anaconda, PostgreSQL), please run the following command in Bash:
+If you are missing required software (e.g. Anaconda, PostgreSQL), please run the following command in Bash (designed for Mac computers):
 ```bash
 # installs necessary requirements
 # note: this may take anywhere from 10-20 minutes
 sh src/requirements/install.sh
 ```

+For Windows and Linux computers, you may need to manually ensure that you have installed [Anaconda](https://docs.anaconda.com/anaconda/install/) and [PostgreSQL](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).

 ### `oy-env` conda Environment